-The DSL (or deputy) will provide advice and support to teachers and pastoral staff to ensure that contact is maintained with children (and their families) who are not yet returning to school.
-Where possible staff will try and speak directly to children to help identify any concerns.
-Staff will be encouraged (where possible) to make calls from the school site via school phones and devices.
-Under safeguarding procedures, calls should be made in school and not via personal devices unless this is approved by a Senior Leader in extreme circumstances and then staff should withhold their personal number.
-If families cannot be contacted, a relative or agreed contact in our school personnel records will be contacted, then social care and/or the police will be contacted to do a home visit.
+Under safeguarding procedures, calls should be made in school and not via personal devices unless this is approved by a Senior Leader, in extreme circumstances, and then staff should withhold their personal number.
+If families cannot be contacted, a relative or agreed contact on our school personnel records will be contacted, then social care and/or the police to do a home visit, if there are concerns and it is deemed necessary.